googlecodelabs/migrate-python2-appengine/README.md

 ## Accessing legacy services in second generation

 Some legacy App Engine first generation platform (Python 2, Java 8, PHP 5, and Go 1.11 &amp; older) services are available on a limited basis to second generation runtimes (Python 3, Java 11, PHP 7, and Go 1.12 &amp; newer) as part of an early-access program.
-There is no video or codelab available yet, however the Module 1 Flask migration [Python 2 sample](/mod1-flask) is available in [Python 3](/mod1b-flask) if you have access.
-(See its README to sign-up if interested.)
+There are no videos or codelabs yet, however the Module 1 Flask migration using App Engine `ndb` [Python 2 sample ](/mod1-flask) is available in [Python 3](/mod1b-flask) if you have access.
+Similarly, the Module 12 addition of App Engine `memcache` [Python 2 sample](/mod12a-memcache) is also available in [Python 3](/mod12b-memcache).
+See their respective `README` files for more info and to sign-up if interested.

 ## References